 9. Fridges are for food, not clutter

 Declutter your fridge by choosing only a few pieces of art or papers to showcase every month.
-Then with a new month, switch out those papers and artwork and remember to file them according so they do not get lost or misplaced.
+Then, with a new month, switch out those papers and artwork and remember to file them accordingly so they do not get lost or misplaced.

-Consolidate items such as toys, games, or blankets that stay in the living room into bins or baskets, keep them fashionable so they look appealing as well as help with decluttering.
+Consolidate items such as toys, games, or blankets that stay in the living room into bins or baskets, keep them fashionable so they look appealing, as help with decluttering.
 If you want more tips about organizing your particular floor plan, you can talk to our office staff!

 Check out more fun information at our blog post page!

 I’m currently a resident at Forest Pointe.
 I love the staff.
 They are really helpful and understanding.
 I have been here for almost 2 years and just renewed my lease.- Anonymous